tezos/tezos-mirror/docs/introduction/howtouse.rst

     tezos-client activate account alice with "tz1__xxxxxxxxx__.json"

-If you use the ``alphanet.sh`` script (renamed as ``carthagenet.sh`` to run Carthagenet test network for instance), you should prefix the file with ``container:`` in order to copy it into the docker image:
+If you use the ``alphanet.sh`` script (renamed as ``delphinet.sh`` to run Delphinet test network for instance), you should prefix the file with ``container:`` in order to copy it into the docker image:
-``./carthagenet.sh client activate account alice with "container:tz1__xxxxxxxxx__.json"``
+``./delphinet.sh client activate account alice with "container:tz1__xxxxxxxxx__.json"``

 Let's check the balance of the new account with::

     tezos-client get balance for alice

 Please preserve the JSON file.
-After each reset of Zeronet or when Carthagenet test network is replaced by a test network for the next protocol, you will have to reactivate the wallet.
+After each reset of Zeronet or when Delphinet test network is replaced by a test network for the next protocol, you will have to reactivate the wallet.

 Please drink carefully and don't abuse the faucet: it only contains